awochna/jekyll-skeleton/README.md

 This will give you some simple, basic layouts (nothing fancy) and the basic CSS.
 It's just a skeleton, after all ;)

+You can add custom CSS in `assets/style.css` in your Jekyll site and it'll automatically be included.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/awochna/jekyll-skeleton.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.